hashicorp/terraform-provider-google/website/docs/r/bigquery_routine.html.markdown

   or replaced STRUCT field type with RECORD field type, we currently cannot suppress the recurring diff this causes.
 As a workaround, we recommend using the schema as returned by the API.

+<a name="nested_spark_options"></a>The `spark_options` block supports:

+* `connection` -
+  (Optional)
+  Fully qualified name of the user-provided Spark connection object.
+  Format: "projects/{projectId}/locations/{locationId}/connections/{connectionId}"

+* `runtime_version` -
+  (Optional)
+  Runtime version.
+If not specified, the default runtime version is used.

+* `container_image` -
+  (Optional)
+  Custom container image for the runtime environment.

+* `properties` -
+  (Optional)
+  Configuration properties as a set of key/value pairs, which will be passed on to the Spark application.
+  For more information, see Apache Spark and the procedure option list.
+  An object containing a list of "key": value pairs.
+Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `main_file_uri` -
+  (Optional)
+  The main file/jar URI of the Spark application.
+  Exactly one of the definitionBody field and the mainFileUri field must be set for Python.
+  Exactly one of mainClass and mainFileUri field should be set for Java/Scala language type.

+* `py_file_uris` -
+  (Optional)
+  Python files to be placed on the PYTHONPATH for PySpark application.
+Supported file types: .py, .egg, and .zip.
+For more information about Apache Spark, see Apache Spark.

+* `jar_uris` -
+  (Optional)
+  JARs to include on the driver and executor CLASSPATH.
+For more information about Apache Spark, see Apache Spark.

+* `file_uris` -
+  (Optional)
+  Files to be placed in the working directory of each executor.
+For more information about Apache Spark, see Apache Spark.

+* `archive_uris` -
+  (Optional)
+  Archive files to be extracted into the working directory of each executor.
+For more information about Apache Spark, see Apache Spark.

+* `main_class` -
+  (Optional)
+  The fully qualified name of a class in jarUris, for example, com.example.wordcount.
+  Exactly one of mainClass and main_jar_uri field should be set for Java/Scala language type.

 ## Attributes Reference